Become a Coach

 A certified Competition Coach Specialist (CCS) has a discipline specialty and is developing riders competing at the provincial and national levels.
 These coaches have more in-depth knowledge of developing training plans for athletes and require a working knowledge of the Equestrian Canada competition rules for the level and discipline they’re teaching.

-Although a CCS is trained specifically for one discipline area, she/he is expected to be conversant in all English or Western disciplines.
+Although a CCS is trained specifically for one discipline area, they are expected to be conversant in all English or Western disciplines.

 Available certifications for Competition Coach Specialist: